focusconsulting/sf-psl-demo/README.md

 - Visit `http://localhost:3000`

 If you would like to see the Kimai admin screens, you can visit `http://localhost:8001` and enter `superadmin/changemeplease` for the login.

+## Resetting the demo

+The demo can be reset by removing all the docker resources with the following command `docker-compose down -v`